 Choose your curriculum with these in mind:

-- Need a quieter year with more reading and less challenging curriculum?
+- Do you need a quieter year with more reading and less challenging curriculum?

-- Need a lighter-hearted reading list rather than books full of sadness and loss?
+- Or do you need a lighter-hearted reading list rather than books full of sadness and loss?

 - Levelable (gives options for average high school level, college prep or honors levels)